lopezpdvn/lopezpdvn.github.io/_drafts/august-2015-in-review.md

 system can seek to implement certain features of Syspol instead of having to implement it completely.

+I think of Syspol as a way to standardize my own thinking so I spend less time making design decisions when I'm automating things on my different environments.
+I won't be trying to reinvent the wheel, instead I'll be adopting common and proven practices specially from the Unix culture.

-During the initial phase of project Syspol I expect that most policies will be about operating system environments, specially environment variables and functions/scripts.
+During the initial phase of project Syspol I expect that most policies will be about operating system environments, mainly environment variables and functions/scripts.

 [Syspol]: https://github.com/{{ site.github_username }}/syspol